-By Dr. Mark Menolascino, MD, Chief Medical Officer of Genexa
+By Dr. Mark Menolascino, MD, Genexa Medical Advisor

 This article has been adapted from an interview with Dr. Menolascino for Fatherly.

 The biggest concern for all of us and our kids today is the toxicity in our environment.
 At the top of the list of toxic environmental substances?
 BPAs and phthalates.

 BPA and phthalates – a related class of chemicals – are plasticizers that can be found in food packaging, steel can liners, drug coatings, and cosmetics.
 They are commonly used to make plastic strong lightweight, and flexible.